-Let Them Eat Cinnamon Buns: Offbeat Bride talks to the New York Times about wedding cake alternatives #In the media#alternative cake#candy buffet June 15 | Offbeat Editors offbeatbride Schlopp with a Cherry on Top!
+Let Them Eat Cinnamon Buns: Offbeat Bride talks to the New York Times about wedding cake alternatives #In the news#alternative cake#candy buffet June 15 | Offbeat Editors offbeatbride Schlopp with a Cherry on Top!
 Photo by Seattle's Ben Blood Ariel was quoted in a New York Times article that just published today, Let Them Eat Cinnamon Buns: Ariel Meadow Stallings, the founder and publisher of Offbeat Bride, a wedding blog, said, "It's not an anti-cake movement, it's more like: If you're going to spend a fortune to feed your guests at your wedding, you might as well feed them something you're going to really enjoy, and that they're going to really enjoy."
 She has featured ceremonies in which candied apples, churros and even schlopp, a Dr. Seuss-inspired parfait, take the place of the cake.
 Ms. Stallings said the couples' challenge is making less formal substitutions look special.
 Ms. Stallings added, "Candy buffets can be really colorful, and really playful, and have a real sense of fun."
 Read the full article, and tell us: how are you making YOUR non-wedding cake dessert look special?
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo PREVIOUS A rainbow of wedding shoes from Nina NEXT San Francisco wedding photography the easy-peasy, punk-rock way with Lilia Photography Show/Hide comments [ 77 ] Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked * Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked * Comment Participate in this conversation via e-mail No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.